CHRISTOPHE BOURILLON – Executive Director

-Anne-Marie is the interim Executive Director of the World Federation of Science Journalists.
+Anne-Marie is a project manager at the World Federation of Science Journalists.
 She comes with 15 plus years of project management experience, both internationally and in Canada.
+From November 2017 until September 2018 she was the Federation’s interim Executive Director.

 She started working at the WFSJ office as a project manager for the sub-Saharan infectious diseases project in 2016-2017 as well as the engagement segment of the EU Nuclear Safety Project.
 Anne-Marie developed, among others, our Health Toolbox, and the toolkits on Dementia and Nuclear Safety.